vedanta/finance-calculators/README.md

 1. Use the JSX template instead
 2. Or add type definitions to your TypeScript code
 3. Or rename .tsx to .jsx files

+## GitHub Pages Deployment Fix

+The webpack configuration now automatically detects your repository name and sets the correct publicPath for GitHub Pages deployment.
+This means apps will work correctly on GitHub Pages without manual configuration.

+The publicPath is:
+- `/` for local development
+- `/{repository-name}/` for production builds on GitHub Pages

+This happens automatically - no manual changes needed!